John Craig (actor): Later career

 Craig and the Shuberts jointly produced The Outrageous Mrs. Palmer on Broadway starting in October 1920.
 It again starred Young but Henry E. Dixey took Craig's part.
 This marked the initial divergence of Craig and Young's professional careers; they never again worked together on a major production.
 (Note: Outside of summer stock, their only collaboration after April 1920 was when he directed her in a limited engagement revival of Julius Caesar for the Player's Club in June 1927.)

-After a spell in California, Craig next appeared on Broadway in Nemesis by Augustus Thomas, starting April 4, 1921.
+In 1921 Craig portrayed Mr. Davis in Augustus Thomas's Nemesis at the Garrick Theatre in Philadelphia and on Broadway at the Hudson Theatre.
 He had a featured role as a prosecuting attorney, which Alexander Woollcott said was "quite the single best performance of the evening".
 The following season he was judged "convincing at times" but thought to overact at others in the drama Ambush.
 A longtime member of the Player's Club, Craig performed in or directed Shakespeare and Sheridan revivals for the benefit of that organization from 1922 through 1927.

 During January 1923, Craig had a featured role as an adulterous professor in Jitta's Atonement, for which Burns Mantle said he was "capable" and "effective".
 In August that same year he appeared in The Woman on the Jury, another courtroom drama in which critic Arthur Pollock said he did "good work".
 For a revival of Morals, a 1910 German play, in late November 1925, Craig played a "bungling police assessor" with some first night jitters according to Burns Mantle.

 His last original Broadway performance was in December 1929, for Diana, a four-act tragedy based on the life of Isadora Duncan.
 This controversial work by Irving K. Davis failed after one week, prompting the playwright to publicly assail critics for prejudging it on moral grounds.
 A few months later Craig performed his last Broadway role, as Sir Anthony Absolute for Mrs. Fiske's Mrs. Malaprop in a jinx-plagued opening of The Rivals.
 (Note: Co-producers Abe Erlanger and George C. Tyler, who should have known better, scheduled the debut for Friday, March 13, 1930, at Erlanger's Theater.
 When Erlanger died suddenly a week before the first night, it spooked a cast already on edge about the opening date.
 Andrew Mack, hired a day earlier on his assurance of knowing the lines for the part of Sir Lucius O'Trigger, fumbled them badly, while Mrs. Fiske forgot a cue and left Capt.
 Jack Absolute (Rollo Peters) and Lydia Languish (Margery Maude) stranded on stage "waiting to be discovered with no one to discover them".)

 Craig made his only known film appearance as a fake prison chaplain who gets a condemned prisoner to admit his innocence, in Silence.
 This was made in June and July 1931, and released in August.